-Universities have a diverse ecosystem of stakeholders ranging from their current students, alumni and new applicants, along with academic staff, the local community where their campus is based and industry partners.
+Universities have a diverse ecosystem of stakeholders ranging from their current students, alumni and new applicants, along with academic staff, their local community, and industry partners.
 Universities face challenges that impact these groups individually, but they also encounter challenges that impact them collectively.
 For example, Welcome Week events for new students often involve off-campus activities.
-This effects new students, returning students and the local community.
+This affects new students, returning students, and the local community.
 The diversity of their stakeholders can often make it difficult to collaborate and compare responses, which is where Open Innovation can support.

-As discussed in previous blogs, the practice of Open Innovation has been successful for many organizations such as Lego, Nivea and more.
-It enables organizations to access a pool of ever-expanding knowledge and tap into the interests of their customers, partners and suppliers to identify new opportunities for growth and cost reduction.
+As discussed in previous blogs, the practice of Open Innovation has been successful for many organizations such as Lego, Nivea, and more.
+It enables organizations to access a pool of ever-expanding knowledge and tap into the interests of their customers, partners, and suppliers to identify new opportunities for growth and cost reduction.
 Just as they bring external stakeholders together, universities are able to start connecting students through open innovation.

-Universities are continually seeking ways to create knowledge transfer between academia and industry, be that knowledge, research focused or employment opportunities.
-Alongside this, they are trying to ensure course content is catered towards the interests of their students.
-Applying the same Open Innovation practice as corporate organizations, universities can connect with their stakeholders and collaborate to find new and inventive ways to overcome challenges.
+Universities are continually seeking ways to create knowledge transfer between academia and industry, be that knowledge, research-focused, or employment opportunities.
+Alongside this, they are trying to ensure course content is catered to the interests of their students.
+Applying the same open innovation practices as corporate organizations, universities can connect with their stakeholders and collaborate to find new and inventive ways to overcome challenges.

-Leveraging Open Innovation for challenges aligned to industry research has never been easier with edison365 Open Innovation.
+Leveraging open innovation for challenges aligned to industry research has never been easier with edison365 open innovation.
 Faculties can collaborate internally on edison365ideas, which is built for Office 365, to highlight areas that require external industry insight, and then these challenges or questions can be posed to your industry partners through the Open Innovation tenant.
-With the ability to restrict visibility of ideas, you can ensure that any intellectual property shared can be accessible by only the contributor and the internal team or have it open to encourage collaboration between industry members within the comment section.
-Bring ideas into your internal edison365ideas platform and triage the suggestions against your own configurable metrics to ensure that research is being aligned to both industry standard as well as the universities own capabilities and goals.
+With the ability to restrict the visibility of ideas, you can ensure that any intellectual property shared can be accessible by only the contributor and the internal team or have it open to encourage collaboration between industry members within the comment section.
+Bring ideas into your internal edison365ideas platform and triage the suggestions against your own configurable metrics to ensure that research is being aligned to both industry standards as well as the universities’ own capabilities and goals.

-Open innovation also enables Universities to drive student engagement by bringing them into the innovation process.
-Share challenges surrounding course content, campus accommodation, welfare activities and more to gather their insight and identify opportunities for student led change. edison365 Open Innovation makes it incredibly easy for students, alumni and prospective applicants to gain access to challenges with Social Media authentication.
+Open innovation also enables universities to drive student engagement by bringing them into the innovation process.
+Share challenges surrounding course content, campus accommodation, welfare activities and more to gather their insight and identify opportunities for student-led change. edison365 open innovation makes it incredibly easy for students, alumni, and prospective applicants to gain access to challenges with social media authentication.
 Students can log on with their login of choice and ensures they can share their ideas anywhere, anytime.
 So, universities can start connecting students with open innovation.